Stochastic Lorenz dynamics and wind reversals in Rayleigh-B\'enard Convection: A Stochastic Surrogate of Experiments

 Our \textit{ansatz} is to ascribe the sign changes in $X$, or ``lobe switching'' on the Lorenz attractor, to the experimental reversals in the mean-wind shown in Fig.~\ref{fig:a}.
 Therefore, due to the essential role of the BL-core flow interaction discussed above, we examine the behavior of Eqs. \eqref{eq:SLT}.

 The experimental time series is reminiscent of the early chaotic regime for the deterministic $X(t)$, where the dwell time is off of $X=0$.
-However, for additive noise in all three components, there is a non-monotonic coupling between noise and unstable periodic orbits for $\rho \approx \rho_c\approx 24.74\,$ \cite{Agarwal2016}.
-Thus, for $\rho=14$ and $\hat{\alpha}=5$, we examine the time series of $X(t)$ from Eqs. \eqref{eq:SLT} as shown in Fig. \ref{fig:1}.
+However, for additive noise in all three components, there is a non-monotonic coupling between noise and unstable periodic orbits for $\rho \approx \rho_c\approx 24.74\,$, {observed for $\hat{\alpha}\in \{1,2,\dots,9,10\}$ \cite{Agarwal2016}.} Thus, for $\rho=14$ and {a moderate noise amplitude of} $\hat{\alpha}=5$, we examine the time series of $X(t)$ from Eqs. \eqref{eq:SLT} as shown in Fig. \ref{fig:1}. { At $\rho=14$ in the deterministic Lorenz system, trajectories evolve into one of two symmetric fixed points, meaning that persistent reversals do not occur.
+It is the advent of stochasticity in the $Z$ equation that activates a chaotic invariant set of initial conditions (i.e., with positive Lebesgue measure) in the dynamical phase space, thereby creating flow reversals at $\rho=14$.
+When $\rho$ ($\hat{\alpha}$) is fixed, increasing $\hat{\alpha}$ ($\rho)$ decreases the mean time between successive reversals.
+This behavior exists in concert with the fact that in RBC, for a given Pr, chaotic and/or periodic reversals only occur when Ra is sufficiently large (see Fig. 3 in \cite{Araujo}).}